louispotok/louispotok-dot-com/README.md

 * Finish cleaning up wp_migrate tags?
 * Better pagelist on about page
 * quotebacks doesn't work inside accordion: head->desk
+* check if I had any subscribers on Mailchimp (need SMS 2FA)
+* twitter embed? see /whiteness
+* file hosting outside git?

 Notes:
 * where is the theme to customize?
 Run `bundle info {themename}`